stfc/PSyclone/doc/developers.rst

    :private-members:
    :noindex:

+(A single base class is used for both Invokes and Kernel stubs since it allows the code dealing with variable declarations to be shared.)
 A concrete sub-class of ``DynCollection`` must provide an implementation of the ``_invoke_declarations`` method.
 If the quantities associated with the collection require initialisation